 Beginning in February 2004, a number of purported shareholder class action complaints were filed in the United States District Court for the District of Massachusetts against Sonus and certain of its current officers and directors.
 On June 28, 2004, the court consolidated the claims.
 On December 1, 2004, the lead plaintiff filed a consolidated amended complaint.
 The complaint asserts claims under the federal securities laws, specifically Sections 10(b) and 20(a) of the Exchange Act and Sections 11, 12(a), and 15 of the Securities Act, relating to the restatement of Sonus' financial results for 2001, 2002, and the first three quarters of 2003.
 Specifically, the complaint alleges that Sonus issued a series of false or misleading statements to the market concerning its revenues, earnings and financial condition.
 Plaintiffs contend that such statements caused the Company's stock price to be artificially inflated.
 The complaint seeks unspecified damages on behalf of a purported class of purchasers of the Company's common stock during the period from March 28, 2002 through March 26, 2004.
 On January 28, 2005, Sonus filed a motion to dismiss the Section 10(b) and 12(a) claims and joined the motion to dismiss the Section 11 claim filed by the individual defendants.
 On June 1, 2005, the court held a hearing on the motion and allowed the plaintiff to file an amended complaint.
 The plaintiff filed an amended complaint that included the same claims and substantially similar allegations as set forth in the initial complaint.
 On September 12, 2005, the defendants filed motions to dismiss this amended complaint.
-On December 10, 2005, the court held a hearing on the motions and took the matter under individual defendants.
+On December 10, 2005, the court held a hearing on the motions and took the matter under advisement.
+On May 10, 2006, the court issued an order granting the defendants' motions in part and denying the motions in part.
+The court dismissed the Section 12(a)(2) claims against all the defendants and the Section 10(b) and Section 11 claims against the individual defendants.
 The court denied the motions as to the Section 10(b) and Section 11 claims against Sonus and Section 15 claims against the individual defendants.
-The plaintiff has filed a motion for class certification, which the defendants have opposed.
-The court held a hearing on February 28, 2007 on plaintiff's motion for class certification and took the matter under advisement.
-The Company believes that it has substantial legal and factual defenses to the claims, which it intends to pursue vigorously.
-Sonus expects to incur significant legal fees in defending this action.
-At this time, Sonus is unable to determine the ultimate outcome or potential range of loss, if any.
+On September 25, 2007, the Court granted the plaintiff's motion for class certification.
+As discussed in Note 14, on November 7, 2007, the Company and the plaintiff agreed to settle the litigation for \$40 million.
+The settlement is subject to approval by the court.